flemingsyaifullah/testapp/README.md

 How to run this app
 - Clone this repository https://github.com/flemingsyaifullah/testapp.git
-- open the solution using visual studio 2019/2022 and run
+- open the solution using visual studio 2019/2022
+- run the app and click Car Listing menu
 - the database should be auto created with 2 empty tables (Car & CarManufacturer)
 - Please get existing data by execute db_script.sql